 Yearly Consent to Treat and Medical Emergency Information Forms

-These two forms are essential to keeping your student safe and healthy during the school day.
+These two forms are now on Skyward and are essential to keeping your student safe and healthy during the school day.
 Students will only be seen in the school nurse clinic if the Consent to Treat is signed by a parent or guardian.
 All students will be treated in case of an emergency.
 The Medical Emergency Information form will give the most up to date medical information to your school nurse.

 Medication Administration at School

 If it becomes necessary for a student to take medication or receive treatment during the school day, the parent or guardian must complete a request to administer medication form and file it in the school nurse’s office.
 If the medication or treatment is physician-prescribed, the parent or guardian must submit a written prescription from the child’s physician or the current pharmacy label with the request.
 Nursing staff can only follow the instructions on the prescription label.
 A physician’s order is also necessary for prescription samples that may have been released to the student, or for any over-the-counter medication that is not recommended for children under age twelve.